TheRedPipin/StarvingGames/README.md

 1. Clone the repository.
 2. Open `creationIndex.html` in your browser to create contestants.
 3. After creating contestants, click the "Switch Page" button to go to the simulation.
-4. Open `simulationIndex.html` in your browser to start the simulation.